grpc-ecosystem/grpc-httpjson-transcoding/README.md

 grpc-transcoding is a library that supports [transcoding](https://cloud.google.com/endpoints/docs/transcoding) so that HTTP/JSON can be converted to gRPC.

 It helps you to provide your APIs in both gRPC and RESTful style at the same time.
 The code is used in istio [proxy](https://github.com/istio/proxy) to provide HTTP+JSON interface to gRPC service.

+The code can be built with the following command

+bazel build //...

+Tests can be run using

+bazel test //...

 # Contribution
 See [CONTRIBUTING.md](http://github.com/grpc-ecosystem/grpc-transcoding/blob/master/CONTRIBUTING.md).